Gustavus Blin Wright: The Old Cariboo Road

-On August 16, 1862, Wright won the contract to build the 47 mile (76 km) long section of the Old Cariboo Road from Lillooet to Cut-Off Valley, which connects from the Fraser River at Pavlion, over Pavilion Mountain via Kelly Lake to Clinton, British Columbia, as "47 Mile House" would become known.
+On August 16, 1862, Wright won the contract to build the 47 mile (76 km) long section of the Old Cariboo Road from Lillooet to Cut-Off Valley, which connects from the Fraser River at Pavilion, over Pavilion Mountain via Kelly Lake to Clinton, British Columbia, as "47 Mile House" would become known.
 He was also given the option to complete the rest of the 151 miles (243 km) of construction to Alexandria, which he also undertook.
 By the end of the 1862 season, his crews had completed the road as far as the 127 Mile post.
 He built a camp for his workers for the winter of at 70 Mile House and then purchased the property outright the following spring.

 Some controversy erupted when Wright proposed a change to the planned route that had originally been intended to go past the roadhouse at Williams Lake.
 Wright said he was concerned that the high cliffs and deep ravines would make construction too difficult and he proposed a different route that by-passed Williams Lake and went past Wright's own roadhouse at Deep Creek instead.
 While some believed Wright was making a perfectly logical decision based on the difficulty of the terrain, others, like the owners of the roadhouse at Williams Lake, claimed that Wright had ulterior motives, and was changing the route simply for the sake of the profits he stood to gain by diverting the majority of the traffic to his own roadhouse.
 The situation was finally resolved by Colonel Moody of the Royal Engineers, who examined both routes and came back with the recommendation that the road be built as Wright had proposed.

 By July 1863, the section was completed through to Soda Creek and Alexandria.
 Then, early in 1864, Wright undertook the construction of the wagon road from Quesnel 26 mi to Cottonwood, on the way to Barkerville.